smugdrip/TOS-Scanner-Bot/backend/tos-audit-prompt.md

 Output format: Present your report in json format with two sections: first is the Safety Score, second is the Actual audit (including the safety score).
 Example output: {"audit_score": 88, "audit_text": "[audit report here]"}.
 Do not add json markdown fense in your response. i.e. do not include ```json.

+If the provided terms do not seem to be an actual set of privacy policies, do not conduct the audit and return an "audit_score" of 0 and a one sentence explanation of why it seems invalid in the "audit_text" json key.

 Begin your audit now.